Brazil election: Bolsonaro supporters block roads after poll defeat

 He warned that all those still blocking the roads on Tuesday would be each fined 100,000 Brazilian reals (£16,700: $19,300) per hour.

-Mr Bolsonaro, 67, is said to have gone to sleep after he narrowly lost to his arch rival.
+After narrowly losing to his arch rival.
+Mr Bolsonaro, 67, is said to have retired to his room to sleep.

+The following morning, a presidential adviser and Mr Bolsonaro's vice-presidential running mate were seen arriving at the presidential palace in Brasilia, but it is not clear if he met people close to him and what was said.

+Later, Mr Bolsonaro was seen leaving the palace and travelling to the building where his official office is located.

-Combative statements from Mr Bolsonaro in the past - such as that "only God" could remove him from office - mean there is a tense wait for him to appear in public.
+Combative statements from the president in the past - such as that "only God" could remove him from office - mean there is a tense wait for him to appear in public.
 Before the election, he had repeatedly cast unfounded doubts on the voting system.

 In his victory speech soon after the results were made public, Lula, 77, touched on the political rift running through Brazil which further deepened during a bitterly fought and often acrimonious election campaign.